 In this article, we’ll discuss an efficient Java solution to check whether a number is a Happy Number.
-A number is called happy if, by repeatedly replacing it with the sum of the squares of its digits, it eventually equals 1
+A number is called happy if, by repeatedly replacing it with the sum of the squares of its digits, it eventually equals 1.
+If a number enters a loop that does not include 1, it’s called an unhappy number.

 Problem Breakdown